 Discover what awaits you...

 As your parents' car recedes into the distance, you look down at your scattered bags and possessions.
-And then it hits you.
-You're actually at uni.
+And then it hits you that the time has finally come.
+It's your first day at university.

 "You don’t have to go out every single night"